Roibeard-Ruadhan/Meditative-Photography/README.md

 The site was deployed using GitHub pages.

 Clicked into the Github repository, navigate to the settings tab.
-Scroll down to github pages & click into the new tab.
+Scroll down to Github pages & click into the new tab.
 Click on the tab under Source, select Master branch & click save.
 As soon as the above is complete the deployed page url will appear on above Source & it will turn green when it is ready.